 Additionally, rental agreements are not allowed to include any provisions that waive the tenant’s right to live in a habitable residence.

-Landlord Responsibilities for Habitability in Florida
+Landlord Responsibilities in Florida

 The following chart lists possible landlord responsibilities when it comes to habitability.
 Not all of them are requirements in Florida, as indicated below.